nico-hn/color-contrast-calc/README.md

 ```
 ### Example 3: Grayscale of given colors

-For getting grayscale, `ColorContrastCalc::Color` has an instance method
+For getting grayscale, `ColorContrastCalc.Color` has an instance method
 `newGrayscaleColor()`.
 For example, save the following code as `grayscale.js`: